MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 ## File share witness requirements

-You can now host a file share witness on a domain-joined Windows server, or if your cluster is running Windows Server 2019, any device.
+You host a file share witness on a domain-joined Windows server, or if your cluster is running Windows Server 2019, any device that can host an SMB 2 or later file share.

 |File server type                 | Supported clusters |
 |---------------------------------|--------------------|